yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Server Name Indication

 TLS implementations MUST support the Server Name Indication (SNI) extension defined in Section 3 of {{!RFC6066}} for those higher-level protocols that would benefit from it, including HTTPS.

-However, the actual use of SNI in particular circumstances
-      is a matter of local policy.
+However, the actual use of SNI in particular circumstances is a matter of local policy.
+Implementers are strongly encouraged to support TLS Encrypted Client Hello (formerly called Encrypted SNI) once {{?I-D.ietf-tls-esni}} has been standardized.

 Rationale: SNI supports deployment of multiple TLS-protected virtual servers on a single
       address, and therefore enables fine-grained security for these virtual servers, by allowing each one to have its own certificate.
+However, SNI also leaks the target domain for a given connection; this information leak will be plugged by use of TLS Encrypted Client Hello.

 # Recommendations: Cipher Suites
 {: #detail}